 Modern medicine invented a fake barrier between your teeth and the rest of your body when dentists split from medical doctors.
 However, we now understand that your oral health is closely linked to your overall health, and we strive to treat both together, a concept known as holistic dentistry.
 We know that oral infections can damage your overall health and try to protect you from these effects.
 We also know that jaw dysfunction can have far-reaching effects, and causes symptoms throughout your body.
 In addition, we know that your teeth and jaw can contribute to breathing problems that can have fatal consequences.

 We call this approach holistic dentistry, and we believe that it’s the best way to ensure our patients get the best results from our dental practice.
-To learn more about holistic dentistry, please contact Irresistible Smiles in San Diego, Chula Vista, or San Marcos for an appointment with holistic dentist Dr. Shahin Safarian.
+Want to learn more about holistic dentistry contact holistic dentist Dr. Shahin Safarian at Irresistible Smiles in San Diego, Chula Vista, or San Marcos for an appointment.

 Non-Toxic Dental Materials

 For over a century, dentists have relied on metal amalgam fillings to treat cavities.
 However, there’s a problem with

 these fillings: they contain toxic mercury.
 In fact, mercury is the main ingredient in these so-called silver fillings.

 Mercury doesn’t stay in the fillings–it evaporates or seeps into your body.
 People with amalgam fillings may have 150% as much mercury in their blood as people without fillings, including the most toxic form of mercury, methylmercury.

 At Irresistible Smiles, we don’t place metal amalgam fillings, and we can remove your amalgam fillings and replace them with more attractive and healthier tooth-colored fillings.